E.T. BRACKET RACING SERIES RULES & REGULATIONS

 EXCLUSION OF INFORMATION

 This rules and regulations package is verified as being up-to-date and correct at time of printing.
-Any amendments or rule changes will be noted in the publication of the Royal Purple Racer e-Newsletter.
+Any amendments or rule changes will be noted in the publication of the Houston Raceway Park Powered by Pennzoil Racer e-Newsletter.
 Racers are advised to keep up with any changes to these rules.
-Royal Purple assumes no liability for the correctness of this package after rules revisions have been made.
+Houston Raceway assumes no liability for the correctness of this package after rules revisions have been made.
 It will be the racer’s responsibility to be familiar with any and all rule changes, revisions, updates, clarifications and amendments.
-Royal Purple thanks you for your cooperation and participation.
+Houston Raceway thanks you for your cooperation and participation.

 Mailing Address: Physical Address: